4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 El campo contiene realmente "RB17621".

 If the user enters more characters than the format allows, 4D displays the last characters.
-For example, if the format is:
+Por ejemplo, si el formato es:

     (#######)